Signs of Hearing Loss

 It is important to recognize early signs of hearing loss.

-If you have you experienced any of the following symptoms you should schedule an appoint meant to determine the degree of hearing loss you are experiencing:
+If you have you experienced any of the following symptoms you should schedule an appointment to determine the degree of hearing loss you are experiencing:

 • Do people say you speak too loudly?